Lifetime Care Program

 Planning Consultation

-We begin with a conversation about your cat, your emergency contacts, your preferred future caregiver if you have one, and the level of support you want Cats in the City to provide.
+We begin with a personalized planning conversation about your cat, your emergency contacts, your preferred future caregiver if you have one, and the level of support you want Cats in the City Rescue to provide.

 Complete the Enrollment Packet

-You complete the Lifetime Care Program Agreement, Durable Pet Care Power of Attorney, and Pet Care Planning Worksheet so your cat’s care history, routines, and instructions are clearly documented.
+You complete the Lifetime Care Program Agreement, Durable Pet Care Power of Attorney, Pet Care Planning Worksheet, and emergency contact information so your cat’s care history, routines, and instructions are clearly documented.

 Establish Funding Structure

-We help you identify whether your plan will be pre-funded or cash-funded and encourage coordination with your attorney regarding a pet trust, will provision, dedicated account, or other care funding method.
+We help you identify whether your plan will be pre-funded, estate-funded, or cash-funded and encourage coordination with your attorney regarding a pet trust, will provision, dedicated account, beneficiary designation, or other care funding method.

 Create the Cat Guardian Legacy File

-Your enrollment materials, veterinary information, care instructions, emergency contacts, and funding references are organized into a structured file so they can be located quickly if the program is ever activated.
+Your enrollment materials, veterinary information, care instructions, emergency contacts, funding references, and planning documents are organized into a structured Cat Guardian Legacy File so critical information can be located quickly if the program is ever activated.

 Keep the Plan Current

-Your annual membership supports ongoing readiness.
-We recommend updating your cat’s medical changes, caregiver preferences, emergency contacts, and funding information as life evolves.
+Your annual membership supports ongoing readiness and record maintenance.
+We recommend updating your cat’s medical information, caregiver preferences, emergency contacts, veterinary providers, and funding arrangements as life evolves.

-The Lifetime Care Program is supported by a set of coordinated documents and emergency tools that help authority, information, and funding move in the right direction when timing matters most.
+The Lifetime Care Program is supported by coordinated documents and notification tools that help authority, information, and funding move in the right direction when timing matters most.

 Lifetime Care Program Agreement

-This agreement outlines the structure of the program, the role of Cats in the City, the membership terms, and the framework for emergency activation and care coordination.
+This agreement outlines the structure of the program, the role of Cats in the City Rescue, the membership terms, and the framework for program activation and care coordination.

 Durable Pet Care Power of Attorney

-This document allows Cats in the City to act during your lifetime if you are hospitalized, incapacitated, institutionalized, or otherwise unable to care for your cat yourself.
+This document allows Cats in the City Rescue to act during your lifetime if you are hospitalized, incapacitated, placed in a care facility, or otherwise unable to care for your cat yourself.

 Pet Care Planning Worksheet